-USS Chilton was a Bayfield-class attack transport launched on December 29, 1942.
+The USS Chilton (APA-38) was a Bayfield-class attack transport launched on December 29, 1942.
 It was commissioned on December 7, the following year under Comdr.
-A. C. Geisenhoff’s command with the hull number APA-38 and it served in the US Navy for 27 years until it was decommissioned in August 1970.
-During its activities, the ship carried a complement of 575 people onboard and had the main missions in San Diego, Leyte, Pearl Harbor, San Francisco, Okinawa, Tsingtao, Eniwetok or Ulithi.
-After the decommissioning, the ship was struck from the Navy List on July 1, 1972 and sold to Ships Incorporated in Camden, New Jersey to be scrapped.
-For the services brought to the country during the World War II, USS Chilton received 1 battle star.
+A. C. Geisenhoff’s command with the hull number APA-38 and it served in the US Navy for 27 years until it was decommissioned on 1 July 1972.
+During its activities, the ship carried a complement of 575 people on board and had its main missions in San Diego, Leyte, Pearl Harbor, San Francisco, Okinawa, Tsingtao, Eniwetok, and Ulithi.
+After the decommissioning, the ship was struck from the Navy List on July 1, 1972, and sold to Ships Incorporated in Camden, New Jersey to be scrapped.
+For the services brought to the country during World War II, the USS Chilton (APA-38) received 1 battle star.

 Navy veterans suffering from illnesses caused by asbestos exposure are entitled to VA disability and compensation.
 There are also survivor benefits for spouses when veterans die of service-related diseases.
 The US Navy mandated the use of asbestos in shipbuilding because it was affordable, it was a good insulator, and it was corrosion-resistant.
 All these qualities made asbestos ideal to use on Navy ships.